unioslo/tsd-api-docs/integration/file-api.md

 ```
 Note: if the requestor is not a member of the group in the URI, then the listing will return 401.

+Listing files returns an object `{"files": [{...}, {....}], "page": "/v1/p11/files/stream/p11-data-group?page=1"}`.
+This object contains two keys, the first referencing a list of file attributes, collected in objects themselves.
+The second is an URL which the client can call to get the next page.
+If the result is complete, then the `page` value is `null`.
+The default page size is 100.
+Clients can request larger page sizes by passing the `per_page=1000` query parameter (the maximum page size is 50000).

 ### Simple file download

 To list the export directory